 Nevada State College students may be eligible to receive assistance paying for financial aid-eligible coursework† through one or more of the following financial aid programs.

-Grants are awarded to students based on financial need, as determined by the Free Application for Federal Student Aid (fafsa.gov) and usually do not need to be repaid.
+Grants are awarded to students based on financial need, as determined by the Free Application for Federal Student Aid (fafsa.gov) or NSC's Non-Federal Aid Application and usually do not need to be repaid.
 Grants may be used to pay for tuition and fees, books and supplies, transportation and other expenses related to attending college.
 The following grant programs are currently available to eligible NSC students.

 Federal Pell Grant - This grant is available to students pursuing their first bachelor's degree at Nevada State College who demonstrate a high level of need according to the results of the FAFSA.
 The amount awarded for each semester depends on a student's financial need, costs to attend school, and number of credits taken.
 Students may receive a Pell Grant for up to two full-time semesters per academic year, with a lifetime maximum of 12 full-time semesters.

 Federal Supplemental Education Opportunity Grant - The FSEOG Program provides need-based grants to help low-income undergraduate students finance the costs of postsecondary education.
 When making FSEOG awards, the institution must give priority to those students with exceptional need (those with the lowest Expected Family Contributions, or EFCs, at the institution) and those who are also Federal Pell Grant recipients.